certik/theoretical-physics/src/math/integration.rst

 Orthogonal Coordinates
 ~~~~~~~~~~~~~~~~~~~~~~

-If the coordinate vectors are orghogonal to each other:
+If the coordinate vectors are orthogonal to each other:

 .. math::